mvrlrd/ChatGpt-Messenger/README.md

 </div>

 ## :pushpin: Features
-It is a messenger with ai, that provides an opportunity to create chats with different settings.
+It is a messenger with AI that provides the opportunity to create chats with various settings.
-U can choose ai's role and some other options, then u will get answers for your questions due to those options.
+You can choose the AI's role and customize other options, and then you will receive answers based on those settings.
-Besides, it is possible to switch between prompt and relying on context modes of the chat.
+Additionally, it is possible to switch between prompt-based and context-reliant modes in the chat.

 options: